 How To Fix Honda Accord Oil Burning

 If your Honda Accord is burning oil, there are a few things you can do to try and fix the problem.
-You may need to replace the engine or transmission, and that will likely require a technician visit.
+You may need to replace the engine or transmission, which will likely require a technician visit.

 There are some general tips that you can follow in order to minimize the amount of oil being burned by your car’s engine.
 Check for air leaks, make sure all fluids are topped off properly, and change any spark plugs as needed.

-In most cases, if you take care of these basic maintenance tasks your Honda Accord should stay running smoothly without needing much attention from you down the road.
+In most cases, if you take care of these basic maintenance tasks, your Honda Accord should stay running smoothly without needing much attention from you down the road.

 Warning Signs That Something Is Wrong With Your Engine